skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## MySQL utf8

-The MySQL `utf8` table/column encoding is not real UTF-8
+The MySQL `utf8` table & column encoding is not real UTF-8

 ---